BuweiChen/CPSC-334/m6_final_project/log.md

 Print came out great.
 Just assembled most of it.
 All there's left of the build is just getting the laser trigger part assembled, which I just started a print for.
 Time to say goodbye to the janky popsicle stick!

+12/14 3:16 AM

+To say I've been through hell and back in the last 6 hours is the understatement of the century.
+I don't have much battery left so I'll make it quick.
+I have learned so much about building with hardware and designing with computers during this project it's not even funny.

+I finished the electronics.
+The diode was giving me so much trouble because it's near impossible to coax it to go through the motor leads like I want it to.
+I messed it up at least 5 times (spin direction was wrong, diode orientation wrong, pulled off motor lead, to name a few).

+Somehow the mosfet stopped working, and I had to pull off the resistor to make it work.
+Only god knows why.

+The highlight of the electrical build was definitely figuring out how the MTA connectors worked.
+There's this gun shaped thing in the drawers that you need to use on the connectors and it only works with solid core wires with no lead.
+I had to redo so much just because I was using the connectors incorrectly and through troubleshooting in general.

+I'm so glad I ended the night having saw my turret fire.